Eclypses/mte-relay-server/README.md

   - Note: `OPTIONS` and `HEAD` are always allowed.
 - `headers`
   - An object of headers that will be added to all request/responses.
+- `serverId`
+  - A unique identifier for this server.
+A GUID or 32+ character string is recommended.
+Use this when load balancing multiple instances of MTE Relay Server so they all have the same server ID.
+- `maxFormDataSize`
+  - The maximum size of a form data request body in bytes.
+If a request body is larger than this, it will be rejected with a 413 error.
+  - Default: `20,971,520` - 20 MB

 #### Minimal Configuration Example